Close Menu

 That is, adaptive reuse in operation, as part of the sustainable building design movement, is, however, a much more recent notion – rather one that has been driven by the need to optimize development space and minimize the use of the earth’s resources.

-7 Types of Adaptive Reuse in Architecture
+7 Types of Adaptive Reuse in Architecture7-types-of-adaptive-reuse-in-architecture

 Adaptive reuse in architecture involves altering the use of an already existing building for any other purpose while keeping the building’s historical, cultural or architectural value intact.